Shopify/hydrogen-v1/docs/framework/react-server-components.md

 This guide provides information about how React Server Components work in the context of Hydrogen.

 > Note:
 > Hydrogen's implementation of server components is a stable modified version of React Server Components, which are currently in Alpha.
-Hydrogen is working with Vercel and the React team to align on enhancements to server components, including dropping the filename suffix and using async/await for data fetching.
+Hydrogen is working with Vercel and the React team to align on enhancements to server components, including [replacing filename suffixes for annotated boundaries](https://github.com/reactjs/rfcs/pull/189#issuecomment-1116482278) and using async/await for data fetching.
 Hydrogen will release a future version with these enhancements when they are available, along with tools for migrating existing Hydrogen applications.
 Learn more about the current state of React Server Components [on the React blog](https://reactjs.org/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022.html#server-components).

 ## How React Server Components work